 This means that you need a global understanding of how to market and operate your online store.

-Here, it’s a good idea to physically map out all the possible routes a customer can take from awareness to purchase, and beyond.
+It’s a good idea to physically map out all the possible routes a customer can take from awareness to purchase and beyond.

 Once you have a visual representation of your customer journey, it’s time to start figuring out exactly where the leaks are.